wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 1.6 =
+* Relevanssi is now able to expand shortcodes before indexing to include shortcode content to the index.
+* Fixed a bug related to indexing, where tag stripping didn't work quite as expected.

 = 1.5.3 =
 * Added a way to uninstall the plugin.